 Vladyslav Kolomechiuk, team member, PhD in Economics, Expert on Smart Urban Development, Project Manager, Lesya Ukrainka Volyn National University.

 On February 24, radical changes took place not only in Ukraine but all over the world.
 This is a challenge to our thinking and worldview.
 From the actions of the aggressor, we see how negative can be the consequences for humanity of the unwise use of force.
 It is time to rethink development strategies with an emphasis on the value of human life, creating a safe and comfortable environment.
 The wise use of information technology is important.
 They are irrevocably integrated into our everyday life.
-This is a necessary component of the intelligent development of humanity, cities, and communities.
+This is necessary for the intelligent development of humanity, cities, and communities.

 We must build smart cities and communities in the future where it is SAFE and comfortable to live and work.